duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 7%3A GeoFest 1.md

 	- Artifact 3: Queen Victoria's wedding dress ( New style of fashion at the wedding )
 		- Popularized the White wedding dressing
 	- Artifact 4: National food ( Yorkshire pudding,  Fish and chips, or Chicken Tikka Masala
+- ## Script
+- Thank you Trang, that was a really informative presentation on the Topography of England, without you, I couldn't .
+And now, shall we commence on the History of the English Tea?